 Job Description

 Medical billing and coding jobs require a combination of healthcare knowledge, communication abilities, and basic accounting skills.
-While many vocational schools and community colleges combine both billing and coding disciplines into a single program, some people choose to pursue one role or the other.

 What Are the Responsibilities?